edibotopic/write-height/README.md

 # Write Height

-This is a web app for easily creating 3D meshes from greyscale images.
+This is a web tool for easily creating 3D meshes from greyscale images.
 It was designed to be a free and portable way to view and create 3D models without the need to download software or use complex tools.

 Much of the underlying 3D functionality is provided by the excellent [Babylon.js](https://www.babylonjs.com) engine, which provides functions for heightmapping, rendering and file creation.

 ## How it Works

 ### Model Generation and Viewing

-You can generate a random model or select a greyscale image from your phone, tablet or computer.
+You can generate a random model or upload a greyscale image from your phone, tablet or computer.
+Images can be dragged and dropped onto the canvas, if you prefer.
-Images will be automatically converted into 3D models.
+After an image is added, it will automatically be converted into a 3D model.

-The way the model is rendered can be controlled, with toggles for `turntable`, `wireframe` and `hide grid`, as well as a colour picker.
+The way the model is rendered can be controlled, with toggles for `turntable`, `wireframe` and `show grid`, as well as colouring.

 Models can be rotated by dragging over the model with the left mouse button or by swiping on a touchscreen.